Sayed Rased Turzo

-Sayed Rased Turzo (born 30 September 1990) is a Bangladeshi international footballer.
+Sayed Rased Turzo (born 30 September 1990) is a retired Bangladeshi professional footballer.
 He made one appearance for the Bangladesh national football team in 2016.
 He also represented Sheikh Russel KC in three matches of the 2017–18 Bangladesh Premier League.
 He was named in Bangladesh's squad for the 2019 AFC Asian Cup qualification tournament.

+Early career

+Turzo played school level football in Japan, where he lived from 1996 to 2003.

+Personal life

+Turzo's father, Moniruddin Ahmed is a former national boxer.